aswaving/aswaving.github.io/crates_of_the_week.md

 ## 2024

+- ([572](https://this-week-in-rust.org/blog/2024/11/06/this-week-in-rust-572/)) [wtransport](https://crates.io/crates/wtransport), an implementation of the WebTransport specification, a successor to WebSockets with many additional features.
 - ([571](https://this-week-in-rust.org/blog/2024/10/30/this-week-in-rust-571/)) [tower-http-client](https://github.com/alekseysidorov/tower-http-client), a library of middlewares and various utilities for HTTP-clients.
 - ([570](https://this-week-in-rust.org/blog/2024/10/23/this-week-in-rust-570/)) [trait-gen](https://crates.io/crates/trait-gen), an attribute macro to generate the trait implementations for several types without needing custom declarative macros, code repetition, or blanket implementations.
 - ([569](https://this-week-in-rust.org/blog/2024/10/16/this-week-in-rust-569/)) [bacon](https://dystroy.org/bacon), a terminal application to run your cargo tasks on change in background.